rrrguez/rrrguez/README.md

 # Hi!
-My name is Rebeca :sparkles:
+This is rrrguez's GitHub page :sparkles: